xonmatrix/hass-localtuya/documentation/docs/cloud_api.md

 The Tuya integration integrates all Powered by Tuya devices you have added to the Tuya Smart and Tuya Smart Life apps.

 !!! note
-    LocalTuya utilizes the cloud to gather your device's data, making the configuration of devices much simpler.
+    LocalTuya uses the cloud to obtain your device's data, making the configuration of devices much simpler.

 ## Configuration of the Tuya IoT Platform